 “I always feel the beginning of a cold and fearful year, as it starts, devastated by the steam and the big dreams of the holidays, alone and insecure.
 The lights left over from Christmas, the messages waiting to be answered, the thoughts gathered, the memories … That’s how I wrote this song: at the beginning of the year, with thoughts haunting like wolves, with owls watching every movement in the night, with the window painted with ice flowers, with the image of an unjust hunter.”

 Bujāns – “Masku Faktors”

 If you thought we’d be leaving the 80s-inspired music behind in 2020, then think again.
 Latvia’s Intars Busulis is giving us another taste of the genre.
-The Eurovision 2009 star has formed the new duo Bujāns alongside fellow singer Reinis Sējāns.
+The Eurovision 2009 star has formed the new duo Bujāns alongside Eurovision 2006 singer Reinis Sējāns.
 They’ve released “Masku Faktors”, which adds a rockier touch to the 80s theme.
 The music video verges into the realm of parody, with Busulis and Sējāns taking their performance slightly over the top – they’re accompanied by dancing aliens from the bridge onwards.

 Hari Mata Hari – “Ja Sam Sam Što Nemam Tebe”

 Bosnian singer Hari Mata Hari recently released “Ja Sam Sam Što Nemam Tebe” (“I’m Lonely Because I Don’t Have You”).
 A soft ballad, it’s predominantly piano driven but there’s also a flute solo in the bridge.
 The Eurovision 2006 star sings about the loneliness he feels now that one particular person is no longer in his life: “Now I don’t know where to find a place for me in this wide world / I’m not lonely cause I have no one / I’m lonely because I don’t have you”.